-Also, today, in light of growing awareness of world spiritualties, there is a tendency to see Jesus more as norm for spiritual growth than as a personally involved covenant partner.
+Also, today, in light of growing awareness of world spiritualities, there is a tendency to see Jesus more as norm for spiritual growth than as a personally involved covenant partner.
 Carl Jung, for one, explicitly negates any reference to the person of Jesus, or any other person, in his emphasis on individuation and finding one's own God relationship within.
-Jung is fond of citing John 10:34: "I said, you are gods", to give a traditional warrant for his affirmation of our inner union with the divine.
-However, Jung neglects its meaning in the text which emphasizes receiving God's Word, that is, relationship to a personal God.
-The Fourth Gospel, on the other hand, is unambiguous about the necessity of a personal commitment to Jesus as the source of eternal life (Jn 6:68).
-It seems important that this perspective be brought to bear on today's discussion.
+He was fond of citing Jn 10:34: "I said, you are gods", to give a traditional warrant for his affirmation of our inner union with the divine, but he neglected its meaning in the text which emphasizes receiving God's word, that is, relationship to a personal God.
+The Fourth Gospel, on the other hand, is unambiguous about the necessity of a personal commitment to Jesus as the source of eternal live (Jn 6:68).
+It seemed important that his perspective be brought to bear on today's discussion.

 I also reflected on the need to ground our traditional view of spiritual growth in a biblical perspective.
-The traditional purgative, illuminative and unitive ways have themselves been mostly interpreted in an individualistic way.
-They were developed in a monastic context, which emphasized the individual's growth into union with God.
+The traditional purgative, illuminative and unitive ways have themselves been mostly interpreted in a individualistic way.
+They were developed in a monastic context (more on this later) which emphasized the individual's growth into union with God.
 If John's Gospel presents the first intimations of what later became this threefold way, it would be important to be aware how it expands the traditional view.
 In the Gospel, a similar three phases are presented in an open, secular or inimical religious context, not in a monastic atmosphere where all presumably share the same goals.
 In fact, the monasteries were often quite conflictual themselves, but they were at least all aiming at the same goal.
 The Fourth Gospel puts spiritual growth in the context of a hostile world, much more suitable to our present world situation than the monastic focus.
-Whether or not my hypothesis proves entirely adequate to John's intent, the very study of his perspective on Christian growth in a hostile world can be a guide and strength to those of us who find ourselves in a similarly threatening environment.
+Whether or not my hypothesis proves entirely adequate to John's intent, the very study of his perspective on Christian growth in a hostile world can be a guide and a strength to those of us who find ourselves in a similarly threatening environment.